Back to blog

 Woopra n/a 90 days

-Although Google Analytics has less action limits, or no limits at all in the case of GA4, it samples the data.
+Although Google Analytics has fewer action limits, or no limits at all in the case of GA4, it samples the data.
 In some scenarios, it won’t be a big problem.
 However, sampling will hurt the accuracy of your data and reports.

 Now, let’s look at reporting features.
 If you work with raw data it might take a while to do in-depth analysis.
 That’s why it’s crucial to have customizable reports that will save you a lot of time.